 There's nothing quite like kicking back in your camp chair and taking in the serenity with an icy cold drink in your hand.
 What's more, fresh food cooked on the campfire or camp stove is going to beat canned or pre-packaged food hands-down every time.
 And all you need to make this happen is a decent cooler or camping car fridge.
 If you're new to camping, or looking to upgrade your existing setup, knowing how to choose the right camping fridge or cooler for your needs can be a bit of a minefield.
 Size, weight and power are all important considerations, but first up you'll need to work out whether you're better off with a 12v fridge or a cooler.

 Ice-cold drinks and your favourite foods can be enjoyed anywhere with a cooler, ice box or camping fridge.
-Whether you're camping, caravanning, boating, fishing, relaxing on the beach, having a picnic or party, or doing a long drive, it's always better with the refreshments you love.
-This Buying Guide walks you through how to choose the best portable fridge, cooler or ice box for your needs.
+Whether you're camping, caravanning, boating, fishing, relaxing on the beach, having a picnic or party or doing a long drive, it's always better with the refreshments you love.
+This buying guide will walk you through how to choose the best portable fridge, cooler or ice box for your needs.

 - What you'll use it for (camping, fishing, parties, picnics, festivals, the beach or lunch?)